mattkrupnik/status/README.md

 - `message` – Description of the validator’s status.
 - `validatorSlot` – The current validator slot.
 - `finalizedSlot` – The latest finalized slot.
-- `slotLag` – Difference between finalized and validator slots.
-- `blockHash` – The block hash of the current slot.
+- `confirmedSlot` – The latest confirmed slot.
 - `uptime` – How long the application has been running.
 - `websocket` – Connection status (`connected`, `disconnected`).